diorahman/vercmp/README.md

 # vercmp

-In short, it is one of tools to answer this question: http://stackoverflow.com/questions/4957514/how-to-compare-debian-package-versions but in node.
+In short, it is one of tools to answer following question: http://stackoverflow.com/questions/4957514/how-to-compare-debian-package-versions but in node.

 [![Build Status](https://travis-ci.org/diorahman/vercmp.svg?branch=master)](https://travis-ci.org/diorahman/vercmp)